TrueFit/GildedRose/README.md

 * com.gildedrose.DataInitializer
 * com.gildedrose.service.InventoryCalculationServiceImpl

 The DataInitializer class handles the import of data into the system.
-It is important to ensure that data is being read correctly, and that the initial JPA entities are being populated correctly.
+It is important to ensure that data is being read correctly, and that the initial JPA entities are being built correctly.
+The DataInitializerTests class has tests that address this area.

 The InventoryCalculationServiceImpl class performs the daily calculation of each item.
 This is where the tricky logic lives, and also where the Groovy expressions defining custom logic get executed.
-The InventoryCalculationServiceImplTests class addresses each requirement with a unit test which progresses an item through as series of day, and validates that the item's values are correct on each given day.
-It also validates that items are marked as discarded (setting of the DISCARDED_DATE).
+The InventoryCalculationServiceImplTests class addresses each requirement with a unit test that progresses an item through as series of days, and validates that the item's values are correct on each given day.
+It also validates that items are correctly marked as discarded (setting of the DISCARDED_DATE) when their quality becomes zero.

+There are other types of tests which I would generally include in a system such as this, but for this project chose not to implement (due to time)
+* Testing the JPA queries of the service layer against the H2 database
+* Spring MockMvc testing at the REST API layer to ensure the controller and service are behaving correctly
+* Selenium tests against the UI to ensure the system works correctly end to end

+### Running the Application
+The server project is built with Maven.
+I used Spring Tool Suite 4 and JDK 1.8 to develop and run the server project.
+It is configured to run on port 8080.
+The SQL produced by the system can be logged to the console by setting 'spring.jpa.show-sql' to true in the application.properties file.

+I have provided a Postman collection file in the root of the repository.
+It has a request to test each of the available REST APIs.

 ## The Problem
 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city run by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We need you to write a system that allows us to manage our inventory, so that we are able to service all of the adventurers who frequent our store (we don't want to run out of healing potions when an tiefling comes in unlike last time - poor Leeroy).